 and to commemorate their life amongst friends and family.

 As Christians we believe that death is not the end.
 The death and resurrection of Jesus show that life with God is where we are going and that death is a stage on our journey to this fullness of life.

 The Minister will work with you and the family in planning a funeral service.
 Some people want the funeral service at the crematorium or cemetery followed by a service of thanksgiving at the church.
 Others want a funeral service in the church first.
 In planning the service the Minister we will work with you to make sure the funeral reflects the person who has died.
 You will be able to choose music and readings.
 Often a friend or relative gives a short tribute.

 The Minister is also able to conduct a short service when ashes are buried or scattered if required.

 As well as funerals we can also arrange a special memorial service.
 We can offer support and prayer for relatives who are bereaved.
-At Christmas we hold a special service for those who will find this time of year particularly difficult.

 We will be pleased to hear from you if you'd like to enquire more about any of these matters.